OpenClassrooms-Student-Center/P3-Application-Developer-Skills-Bootcamp/README.md

 ### Main application

 The main application is controlled by `manage_clubs.py`.
-Based on the current Context instance, it instantiates the screens and run them.
+Based on the current Context instance, it instantiates the screens and runs them.
 The command returned by the screen is then executed to obtain the next context.

 The main application is an infinite loop and stops when a context has the attribute `run` set to False.